15 Cool 3D Printed Dice You Can Print At Home

 This design includes a ball that acts like a gyroscope, keeping the internal 5mm LED pointed skyward, this means that the only number that lights up is the number the die rolls!

-It’s an easy but attractive concept, and by making a whole set of these, you’ll have a collection of 3D printed dice that stand out regardless of your game of choice.
+It’s an easy but attractive print, and by making a whole set of these, you’ll have a collection of 3D printed dice that stand out regardless of your game of choice.

-While some wiring is involved, the instructions included in the files here lay out the steps clearly for those who are new to the electronics side of 3D printing.
+While some wiring is involved, the instructions included with the STL files lay out the steps clearly for those who are new to the electronics side of 3D printing.

 DND Dice 3D Print

-As well as being printed in a variety of colors, the files found here come with all the necessary shapes one needs when questing, from D4 to D20.
+As well as being printed in a variety of colors, the STL files come with all the necessary shapes one needs when questing, from D4 to D20.

 Fitness Dice